Image de médicaments en vrac, incluant benzodiazépines, opiacés et stimulants, souvent détournés comme drogues à des fins récréatives.

 • Disinhibited or dangerous driving

-• Increased risk of serious accidents
+• Increased risk of serious accident

 • Saliva testing possible by law enforcement for certain drugs